Intermediate

 Expert

-If you are not necessarily an expert skier, but want to become a better skier, and are willing to invest some time and money in doing so, this is also the place for you - Taos Ski Valley's "Learn to Ski Better" weeks - now called "Snowsports Weeks" since the addition of Snowboarding at Taos, will indeed make you a better skier - in fact, they are one of the most respected ski education programs in the country.
-The most economical time to participate in this program is January, or at the endof the season, when (as of 2010) this week-long instructional program costs as little as $99 for the full 6-day week,m plus your lift tickets.
+If you are not necessarily an expert skier, but want to become a better skier, and are willing to invest some time and money in doing so, this is also the place for you - Taos Ski Valley's "Learn to Ski Better" weeks - now called "Snowsports Weeks" since the addition of Snowboarding at Taos, will indeed make you a better skier or rider - in fact, they are one of the most respected ski education programs in the country.
+The most economical time to participate in this program is during non-holiday periods, when (as of 2015) this week-long instructional program costs as little as $130 for the full 6-day week, plus your lift tickets.
+(And if you get a Taos card, you can get further discounts on both the Snowsports Week and the lift ticket.)
+During holiday periods (weeks of December 21, 28, February 15, and March 8 this season), the cost is higher; $235 plus your lift ticket this season.

 On the other hand, if you are an intermediate skier just out to have some fun, this might NOT be the place for you.
 Don't get me wrong - there are quite a few blue cruiser runs on the back side of the mountain, and intermeidates can have fun here.
 There is also a very good beginner area with two of its own lifts at the bottom of the front side of the mountain, and a second beginner area has recently been added.
 But a higher percentage of the runs here than at most ski areas are geared to advanced and expert skiers, and when Taos Ski Valley says a run is a black diamond, they mean it!

 Taos has the most snowmaking capacity of any New Mexico resort, which means (usually) an early opening around Thanksgiving (the picture above was taken on opening day, 2005), and more terrain and better cover in bad snow years.
 For some reason, however, the manmade snow at Taos does seem a bit icier than other areas, at least to me.
 In good snow years, Taos gets spectacular dumps of snow, and in general probably gets the most natural snow of any NM ski area, owing to its relatively high elevation and its location in the highest mountains of New Mexico, not far from Wheeler Peak, the highest point in the state.
-This is not always true, as in the 2009-10 season, Ski Santa Fe had a better base as of late February and at the start of 2010, Ski Apache had more snow than any other NM ski area.
-Still, Taos had a very good year in 2009-10, and is one of the most reliable areas for having good snow cover.
+Thus, like Ski Santa Fe, Taos Ski Valley has fared considerably better than many other New Mexico ski areas over the past several warm, dry seasons, which seem to be becoming the norm as the southwest climate becomes progressively warmer and drier.

 Upsides: NM's largest ski area, lots of challenging terrain, good natural snow and extensive snowmaking when nature doesn't cooperate, Learn to Ski Week program